-Just a note to say that F was totally inspired by last night’s concert!.
+Just a note to say that my son was totally inspired by last night’s concert!
 He came back saying he wants to practice his guitar more and for longer plus would like to take up singing lessons, as a direct result of the whole music festival experience.

 The majority of pupils have individual music lessons ranging from piano, violin and flute to trumpet, guitar and singing.
 Our choir sings regularly, as well as giving public performances in Winchester Cathedral and beyond.